Comprehensive Breast Care Center at Wheeling Hospital

 - The Breast Cancer Risk Assessment measurement allows a health care professional to project a woman’s individualized estimate of risk for invasive breast cancer over a five-year period and over her lifetime.
 This calculated score can then be used as a guide for breast cancer prevention and surveillance options.

-Wheeling Hospital offers three digital mammography units, as well as one at the St. Clairsville Health Center, an affiliate of Belmont Community Hospital (BCH).
+Wheeling Hospital offers three digital mammography units, as well as one at the St. Clairsville Health Center.
 The outcome for women depends on the

 stage at which breast cancer is detected.
 Early detection can make a tremendous difference in survival rates.
 Digital mammography provides faster, clearer and overall better results compared to